Thank you for contacting us.

 Legal aid is often available to apply for an intervention order.

-Our main areas of operation are Glasgow City, Glasgow Southside, North Glasgow, Paisley, Hamilton, East Kilbride, Coatbridge, Uddingston, Motherwell, Wishaw, Cumbernauld, Dumbarton, Stirling and Falkirk.
-If you are outwith any of these areas please do not hesitate to contact us to check our availability to travel to you.
+My main areas of operation are Glasgow City, Glasgow Southside, North Glasgow, Paisley, Hamilton, East Kilbride, Coatbridge, Uddingston, Motherwell, Wishaw, Cumbernauld, Dumbarton, Stirling and Falkirk.
+If you are outwith any of these areas please do not hesitate to contact me to check my availability to travel to you or to discuss the feasibility of online meetings.